pafmoura/KJSON/README.md

 #### Operations
 There are several operators overriden to use with our datatypes.

 Below, there are some examples of this use.
-For more information about this operators, please consult the official documentation.
+For more information about this operators, please consult the [library's official documentation](https://pafmoura.github.io/KJSON/).
 ```kotlin
 // Numbers sum
 val num1 = JsonNumber(5)